ArifPiyash/Historical-Sentiment-Analysis/README.md

  Key Results:

- Correlation**: -0.782 (Strong negative) Positive/Negative Ratio**: 3.13 (much more positive political language than negative)
+ Correlation**: -0.782 (Strong negative) Positive/Negative Ratio: 3.13 (much more positive political language than negative)
  Insight: Surprisingly, more positive political language** in newspapers correlated with **lower vote shares for Roosevelt.

 By Year: